Airbag Defect Attorneys in Austin, TX

 Airbag defect cases are complicated — a lot more complicated than other personal injury claims, and a lot more technologically detailed.
 Airbag defects are also commonly overlooked in car accident injury cases, even though it’s very possible a defective airbag made the vehicle passenger’s injuries worse.

 This is why you need to choose a personal injury attorney that’s part of a firm that can handle complex civil litigation.
 You need a firm of personal injury lawyers who are familiar with technology and who know how to utilize the right technological expertise to prove your case.
-At Buche & Associates, our firm was built on understanding advanced technologies and dissecting complex cases, which are litigated in civil courts.
+At The Buche Law Firm, PC, our firm was built on understanding advanced technologies and dissecting complex cases, which are litigated in civil courts.
 We are not intimidated by large companies, or complex technologies.
 Our attorneys and staff have advanced science educational backgrounds, and boast experience not only with civil litigation, but in disciplines with biology, physiology, electrical engineering, chemical engineering, environmental and aeronautical engineering.
 In short, we are not your average personal injury attorneys.
 We are highly versed with technology and equipped to understand the physics, the technology, and the biometric analysis that come into play in airbag defect cases.